PGMFFEnthusiasts/bradyverse/README.md

 you can create a `private` skeleton in the `skeletons` directory and the build will merge your private into the final build. check the `out` directory to verify the correctness of your actions.

+there is also something i'm dubbing the "latemerge" method (and only because i don't really wanna build private images) where if you mount a folder to `/merge` it'll merge that into the server directory every start AFTER TEMPLATING.

+have fun with that ig!